Another-Game-Engine/AGE/GameEngine/Documentation/README.md

 #### Create your own documentation with Doxygen
 Open a command prompt, then use cd to go into the *\Documentation\configuration* directory:
 <code>cd "path-to-your-folder\GameEngine\Documentation\configuration"</code>.
-Then type <code>doxygen Doxyfile</code> in order to generate all html files.
+Then type <code>doxygen</code> in order to generate all html files.
 The documents will be created in the *Documentation\html* directory.
 You should start opening the index.html file with your browser.